 - Vegetables, Olives, and Extra Protein: Generally, 1 Tbsp to ¼ cup is enough of any of these options.
 Consider adding finely chopped vegetables like zucchini, summer squash, or red bell pepper.
 Chopped olives are a flavorful addition.
 Feta is one of the few cheeses that go with fish, plus it adds a nice creaminess as it cooks.
 I’ve tried adding a few varieties of chopped, canned (drained and rinsed) beans, such as black beans, cannellini beans and chickpeas, but I found cannellini added the best flavor, plus a creamy, not overly firm, texture.

-- Binding: To help bind the mixture together, I add a beaten egg (one large egg per 8oz of canned fish), a dollop of low-fat mayonnaise (along with a little Dijon, if desired, but it’s flavor can dominate, so use judiciously), and some whole wheat bread crumbs (¼ cup is usually enough).
+- Binding: To help bind the mixture together, I add one large egg (beaten) per 8oz of canned fish, a dollop of low-fat mayonnaise, and some whole wheat bread crumbs (¼ cup is usually enough).